 And is this supposed to mean a third world war?

 Not at all.
 Not yet, at least.
 But let's go back to last month.
 The Russian ultimatum to the US, published following talks held in Geneva, Brussels, Vienna and remotely, predictably fell on deaf ears.
 Third World war?
-Let's not joke.
+We're not joking.
 It takes longer for these things.
 But the alarm is strong, to the point that even neighboring countries such as Sweden they try to strengthen the defenses in view of worse times.

 But what is the Kremlin asking for?
 Always the same thing for at least 13 years: the territorial downsizing of NATO.
 And as you probably understand, an escalation is inevitable at this point.